AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-proof/proof-user-not-emailed-when-tagged.md

 ---
-title: "Proofs: User does not receive email when tagged in a proof comment"
+title: 'Proofs: User does not receive email when tagged in a proof comment'
-description: "When a user is tagged using the @name format on a proof comment, the user does not receive an email notification about the comment."
+description: When a user is tagged using the @name format on a proof comment, the user does not receive an email notification about the comment.
 hidefromtoc: yes
+exl-id: 5773ba30-7826-428c-8878-f8d2b3368f30
 ---
 # Proofs: User does not receive email when tagged in a proof comment

 >[!NOTE]